NoahAronov/website-assets/noah-blog/content/portfolio/portfolio-website.md

     <li><a href="https://developers.cloudflare.com/rules/normalization/">Normalize incoming URLs</a>: Modifies the URLs of incoming requests so that they conform to a consistent formatting standard.</li>
     <li><a href="https://developers.cloudflare.com/network/websockets/">WebSockets</a>: Protect WebSocket connections which increase connection speeds by enabling the client<br>
     and the origin to pass data back and forth without having to reestablish sessions. </li>
-    <li><a href="https://developers.cloudflare.com/network/onion-routing/">Onion Routing</a>: Increases security by ensuring Tor network users can no longer access sites via exit nodes which can be compromised and helps only serve challenges to malicious bot traffic.</li>
+    <li><a href="https://developers.cloudflare.com/network/onion-routing/">Onion Routing</a>: Increases security by ensuring Tor network users can no longer access sites via exit nodes which can be<br>
+    compromised and helps only serve challenges to malicious bot traffic.</li>
     <li><a href="https://developers.cloudflare.com/waf/tools/browser-integrity-check/">Browser Integrity Check</a>: Increases security by looking for common HTTP headers abused most commonly by spammers and denies access to your page.<br>
     It also challenges visitors without a user agent or with a non-standard user agent such as commonly used by abusive bots, crawlers, or visitors.</li>
     <li><a href="https://developers.cloudflare.com/waf/tools/scrape-shield/hotlink-protection/">Hotlink Protection</a>: Prevents your images from being used by other sites, which can reduce the bandwidth consumed by your origin server.</li>